modir/using-laminas-framework-book/version2/docs/doctrine.md

 ![Figure 12.13.
 Main page with the paginator](images/doctrine/main_page_paginator.png)

-T> In this chapter we implemented only the simplest pagination.
-For real websites, in addition to pagination, T> you might also want to allow interactively sorting your results by certain fields.
-For such complex tabular data display, T> consider using the [DataTables](https://datatables.net/) or [BootGrid](http://www.jquery-bootgrid.com/) jQuery plugins.
+> In this chapter we implemented only the simplest pagination.
+For real websites, in addition to pagination,
+> you might also want to allow interactively sorting your results by certain fields.
+For such complex tabular data display,
+> consider using the [DataTables](https://datatables.net/) or [BootGrid](http://www.jquery-bootgrid.com/) jQuery plugins.

 ## Summary